Establishing status for chapter 3 purposes.

 the withholding agent, payer, or FFI within 30 days of the move.

 If you become a U.S. citizen or resident alien after you submit Form W-8BEN, you are no longer subject to the 30%

-withholding tax on a foreign partner's share of effectively connected income.
-You must notify the withholding agent or payer
+withholding rate under section 1441 or the withholding tax on a foreign partner's share of effectively connected income under

 Expiration of Form W-8BEN.